The “Student Scientists” Outreach

-Vision Statement: To encourage the development of life-long scientific learners through engaging, student-centered investigative, problem solving curriculum.
+Vision Statement: To encourage the development of life-long scientific learners through a engaging, student-centered investigation, problem solving curriculum

 The Student Scientists Outreach Program was seeded both in conception and funding from a “CAREER” award to Michael Barresi from the National Science Foundation.
 Additional and continued support has been provided by Smith College.

 Co-educators: Many Barresi Lab members provide invaluable support to this program.
 They have included staff support, and graduate and undergraduate students.